wallace-js/wallace/README.md

 #### It's all in the name

-Wallace is named after [William Wallace](https://en.wikipedia.org/wiki/William_Wallace) - or rather his fictional portrayal in the film [Braveheart](https://www.imdb.com/title/tt0112573/) who made it difficult for people in Scotland to say "freedom" without worrying that someone might spontaneously reenact this scene:
+Wallace is named after [William Wallace](https://en.wikipedia.org/wiki/William_Wallace) - or rather his fictional portrayal in the film [Braveheart](https://www.imdb.com/title/tt0112573/) who made it hard to discuss freedom of any kind in Scotland without the risk of someone reenacting this scene:

 ![Mel Gibson shouting FREEDOM in Braveheart](https://thecinematicexperiance.wordpress.com/wp-content/uploads/2016/04/braveheart-1.jpg)